-TRS provides in situ and ex situ heating solutions for the remediation of PFASimpacted soilsIn fact, the U.S. Patent and Trademark Office awarded TRS a patent for our
+TRS provides in situ and ex situ heating solutions for the remediation of PFAS in soilIn fact, the U.S. Patent and Trademark Office awarded TRS a patent for our

-thermal conduction heating (TCH) for PFAS-impacted soil treatment solutions.
+thermal conduction heating (TCH) for PFAS in soil treatment solutions.
 Further, o

 ur patent-pending FlexHeater® TCH services can reduce PFAS concentrations by more than 99.99%.